ofhope/weather-poc/README.md

 ### Set up

+Copy `.env.example` to `.env` and set the API token.

-Use a package manager.
+Use a package manager to install and run.
 I used `npm`.

 ```bash
 npm i